Altoids: Mints

 As of June 2022, Altoids mints are available in five flavours, namely peppermint, wintergreen, spearmint, cinnamon, and strawberry.
 "Sugar-Free Smalls", tiny square mints sweetened with sorbitol and sucralose, are also available in peppermint, wintergreen, and cinnamon.
-In 2007, dark chocolate-dipped mints were introduced in three flavours, namely peppermint, cinnamon and ginger and in 2008, dark chocolate-dipped mints were introduced in crème de menthe.
+In 2007, dark chocolate-dipped mints were introduced in three flavours, namely peppermint, cinnamon, and ginger and in 2008, dark chocolate-dipped mints were introduced in crème de menthe.
 The chocolate-dipped varieties were discontinued in 2010.
 Also historically made, but no longer available, were liquorice, cool honey, and (non-chocolate dipped) ginger and crème de menthe varieties.
 Circa early 2011, Altoids altered the ingredients of their wintergreen mints, adding blue food colouring.
 Altoid mints other than those labelled "sugar-free smalls" contain gelatin.

 Sours

 Sour hard candies in round tins were introduced in 2001 but were discontinued in 2010 due to low sales.
 Flavours included raspberry, citrus, apple, tangerine, and mango.
-Limited edition passion fruit sours were also released around Valentine's Day in 2005 in a larger 2.3 oz tin instead of the standard 1.76 oz sours tins that had been released up until then.
+Limited edition passion fruit sours were also released around Valentine's Day in 2005 in a larger 2.3 oz tin instead of the standard 1.76 oz sour tins that had been released up until then.

 Gum

 The sugar-free chewing gum, introduced in 2003, was made in the United States.
-Flavors include peppermint, cinnamon, spearmint, wintergreen and two sour flavours, cherry and apple.
+Flavours include peppermint, cinnamon, spearmint, wintergreen, and two sour flavours, cherry, and apple.
 The gum has not been seen in stock in US stores since January 2010 and has been discontinued.